Dharshini2865/synent-task7-studentmanagement-Dharshini/README.md

 | 40–59  | D     |
 | 0–39   | F     |

 ## Data Storage

 Student records are stored in `students.csv` in the same folder.
+A sample `students.csv` is included in this repo with demo data.
-The file is created automatically when the first student is added.
+The file is created automatically when the first student is added if it doesn't exist.

 ## Technologies Used
 - Python 3